matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 value, and the resulting digest MUST be encoded in unpadded base64.

-Identity servers must specify their own hashing algorithms (from a list of specified values) and peppers, which will be useful if a rainbow table is released for their current one.
-Identity servers could also set a timer for rotating the pepper value to further impede rainbow table publishing (the recommended period is every 30m, which should be enough for a client to complete the hashing of all of a user's contacts, but also be nowhere near as long enough to create a sophisticated rainbow table).
-As such, it must be possible for clients to be able to query what pepper an identity server requires before sending it hashes.
+Identity servers must specify their own hashing algorithms (from a list of specified values) and pepper, which will be useful if a rainbow table is released for their current one.
+Identity servers could also set a timer for rotating the pepper value to further impede rainbow table publishing (the recommended period is every 30 minutes, which should be enough for a client to complete the hashing of all of a user's contacts, but also be nowhere near as long enough to create a sophisticated rainbow table).
+As such, it must be possible for clients to be able to query what pepper the identity server requires before sending it hashes.
 A new endpoint must be added:

 ```